 Star Trek VI: The Undiscovered Country

-A fantastic swan song for the original crew from the same writer/director as Wrath of Khan.
-One half murder mystery, one half Cold War political thriller, this is an often overlooked but really strong film that closes out The Original Series era in style.
+The final Original Series film, The Undiscovered Country acts as a swan song for the cast as they embark on one final adventure together.
+One half murder mystery, one half Cold War political thriller, this is an often overlooked but really strong entry that closes out The Original Series era in style.

-Star: Trek The Next Generation Season 7 / Star Trek: Deep Space Nine Seasons 2
+Star: Trek The Next Generation (Season 7) / Star Trek: Deep Space Nine (Season 2)

 Star Trek: Generations